hartig/ExploratoryQueryingSessions/README.md

 # Exploratory Querying Sessions
 This repository contains a collection of exploratory querying sessions discovered in Wikidata query logs.
+Each of us has our own directory in this repo.
+There you will find a chunk of the log.
+We will each work with separate chunks of the log to find sessions that exemplify exploratory querying.
+Once you have found a session that shows the user doing exploratory querying, please use this template to describe the session.
 Please submit one file per session.
-Our goal is for each of us to contribute 4 sessions.
+Please add the files to the directory in this repo with your name.
+Our goal is for each of us to contribute descriptions of 4 sessions using this template.
-Please consider using this structure for your session files.
-[Sample session file](https://github.com/hartig/ExploratoryQueryingSessions/blob/main/Kat/universitiesChile.txt) .
+Please use this template to describe your session files.
+Here is a [Sample session file](https://github.com/hartig/ExploratoryQueryingSessions/blob/main/Kat/universitiesChile.txt) for your reference.

 ID of first query in session: